About external radiotherapy

 - Image guided radiotherapy (IGRT)

 External radiotherapy destroys cancer cells using radiation aimed at a cancer from a machine.
-The types of radiation used include high energy X-ray beams, or particle beams, such as protons or electrons.
-The most common types of external radiotherapy use photon beams (either as X-rays or gamma rays).
+The most common types of external radiotherapy use high energy X-ray beams, such as photon beams.
+Other types of radiation used include particle beams, such as protons or electrons.
 The radiotherapy beams destroy the cancer cells in the treatment area.